Violent Is the Word for Curly: Plot

 At Mildew College, an institution exclusively for female students, the administration seeks financial support from Mrs. Catsby, the school's principal benefactor, to establish an athletic fund.
 However, Mrs. Catsby holds reservations about endorsing athletic endeavors for girls and opts instead to allocate funds towards the salaries of three incoming Teutonic professors.
 Concurrently, the Stooges find themselves employed as attendants at the Acme Service Station, where their comically inept service style leads to a series of mishaps culminating in the destruction of a chauffeur-driven Packard belonging to three elderly German passengers.
-Fleeing the scene in an ice cream truck with the passengers' luggage, the Stooges inadvertently embark on a chaotic journey.
+Fleeing the scene in an ice cream truck with the passengers' luggage, the Stooges embark on a chaotic journey.

 After several hours of aimless travel, the stooges run out of gas.
 Moe and Larry discover Curly frozen solid within the truck and devise a makeshift method to thaw him, but they accidentally burn him in the process.
-Their efforts result in further calamity as Curly plunges into a nearby lake to cool off, dragging his companions with him.
+Curly plunges into a nearby lake to cool off, dragging his companions with him.
 Seeking dry clothes within the abandoned suitcases in their possession, the Stooges unwittingly don the attire of the three newly arrived professors destined for Mildew College.

 Upon their arrival at the college, the Stooges are mistaken for the new professors and are promptly introduced to the student body, culminating in Moe initiating a rendition of the song "Swingin' the Alphabet," with Larry and Curly singing along.
-Initially executed with apparent proficiency, the performance gradually deviates into a spirited and syncopated rendition, characterized by a jazzy interpretation.
+The performance gradually deviates into a spirited and syncopated rendition.

 Amidst the confusion, the real professors show up during the lunch event, revealing the Stooges' true identities, which prompts the irate Mrs. Catsby to demand their departure.
 In a bid to salvage their position, the Stooges propose a demonstration of athletic prowess to sway Mrs. Catsby's opinion.
 However, their efforts are thwarted by the scheming professors, who tamper with a basketball, leading to an explosive finale.
 Ultimately, the Stooges secure Mrs. Catsby's support for the athletic fund by apprehending the professors.